vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 As K~emaraja puts it in his commentary, Yadi vii sarvamantra cakra-siimiinyaviryiitmaka-viSvaviicyiivibhiiga - prakiisaritpavindu

-ase~aviicakiivibhiiga-vimarSa-pariimarSamayoniidiitmakam.
-In the fifth question, the Devi wants to know whether the  essential nature of Bhairava is niida-vindu-vindu which symbolizes  light or prakiisa (Siva) and which is present in an undivided form  in all objective phenomena and niida which symbolizes vimarSa  sakti that is present in an undivided form in all the words (which  signify objective phenomena).
+ase~aviicakiivibhiiga-vimarśa-pariimarSamayoniidiitmakam.
+In the fifth question, the Devi wants to know whether the  essential nature of Bhairava is niida-vindu-vindu which symbolizes  light or prakiisa (Siva) and which is present in an undivided form  in all objective phenomena and niida which symbolizes vimarśa  sakti that is present in an undivided form in all the words (which  signify objective phenomena).

 8. In the sixth question, the Del'l wants to know whether the  essential nature of Bhairava consists of ardhacandra nirodhikii  etc. which are a further proliferation of niida-vindu.
 Nirodhika  in the plural (nirodhikiib) is meant to express 'et cetera'.
 The 'et  cetera' refers to niidanta, Jakti, vyapinl, samanii, and finally  unmanii.